Archduchess Louise of Austria: Later life

-Louise lived firstly at Ramo Castle near Lyon, then in 1903 at Ventnor Castle on the Isle of Wight.
+Louise lived firstly at Ramo Castle near Lyon, and then in 1903 at Ventnor Castle on the Isle of Wight.
 In 1904 she and her family moved to the Bourbon-Parma family seat of Wartegg Castle on Lake Constance, and later to Florence.
-On 21 December 1904 she tried to see her older children at the Dresden Taschenbergpalais, but her attempts were unsuccessful because the police had surrounded the building.
-Later, she traveled in the company of her new lover, Conte Carlo Guicciardi, who lived separately from his wife but was still married.
+In December 1904, she tried to see her older children at the Dresden Taschenbergpalais, but her attempts were unsuccessful because the police had surrounded the building.
+Later, Louise traveled in the company of her new lover, Conte Carlo Guicciardi, who lived separately from his wife but was still married.

 Both Louise and her lover thought to return 2-year-old Anna Monika Pia to the Saxon court, but after an increase of the child's allowance from 30,000 to 40,000 marks was negotiated Louise changed her mind and refused to send her daughter to Dresden.